Advice and information

 Page last updated 5th January 2021.

 Follow the social distancing measures that have been outlined by the NHS: self-isolate if you or someone in your family has any symptoms; self-isolate if you are over 70, are pregnant or have any of the underlying health conditions that have been specified; keep your distance if you go out; and WASH YOUR HANDS!

-As always, keep yourself up to date with the latest advice issued by the government, on social distancing and if and when to self-isolate:
+Keep yourself up to date with the latest advice issued by the government:

 You can find the official guidance from the NHS at: nhs.uk/coronavirus